Doxuno

 TRANSFER RESTRICTIONS

-No Shareholder may sell, transfer, donate, encumber, or otherwise dispose of all or any part of its shares in the Company without the prior written consent of Shareholders holding a majority of the issued shares (excluding the transferring Shareholder).
-Any purported transfer in violation of this clause shall be void and of no effect.
-This restriction is consistent with the private company transfer restrictions contemplated in section 8(2)(b)(ii) of the Companies Act 71 of 2008.
+No Shareholder may sell, transfer, donate, encumber, pledge or otherwise dispose of all or any part of its shares in the Company without the prior written consent of Shareholders holding a majority of the remaining issued shares (excluding the disposing Shareholder).
+Any purported transfer in breach of this clause is void and shall not be registered in the securities register.
+This restriction is consistent with the private-company transfer restrictions contemplated in section 8(2)(b)(ii) of the Companies Act 71 of 2008 and shall be reflected in the MOI of the Company.
+The Company shall not register any transfer in breach of this clause and shall procure that its company secretary or transfer secretary refuses to give effect to any such purported transfer.

 PRE-EMPTIVE RIGHTS